-When it comes to birthday greeting cards, printing out birthday ecard might be easy and convenient but coming up with ideas for birthday cards is the best!
+When it comes to birthday greeting cards, printing out birthday ecard might be easy and convenient but coming up with DIY birthday card ideas is the best!
 I've always particularly enjoyed making birthday cards for kids because unlike adult cards, you can really be silly and fun with the design.

 An adult probably won't appreciate a happy birthday pop-up or novelty embellishment in a card but a child will open it over and over again to see how it works.

 Here are four ideas for kids' birthday cards that I hope you can draw some inspiration from.

 4 Greeting Card Layouts That Will Put The Word "Happy" In "Happy Birthday"

 Most of the fun on this kids' birthday card happens when you actually open the card.
 A series of bright colored paper cut into balloons shapes and then glued together, unfolds with the opening of the card to represent a hot air balloon.
 The hot air balloon folds back in on itself when the birthday greeting card is closed.

 On the front of the card, I printed the "happy birthday to you" using simple and neat looking font then cut it out and layered it on top of a blank paper to make a wonderful outline effect.

 Dangling from the balloon is a cute bear holding a present.
 Although I have hand-drawn the bear, I think a stamped image would look really cute here too.
 The bear was drawn on a separate piece of textured paper, cut out, and adhered to the cardstock with foam sticky dots to give it depth.